 This is a ranking of colleges and universities based solely on the popularity of their International Relations & National Security program.
 Read the methodology here.

 Every student pursuing a degree in International Relations & National Security has to look into University of Denver.
-Students who graduate from the International Relations program earn an average of $39,406 for their early career, and $92,059 in their mid career.
+University of Denver International Relations & National Security students receive 8.4% more than the typical International Relations graduate.
 Located in Denver, Colorado, this school is a sound choice for students who enjoy the excitement of a popular city.

 University of Idaho is among your top options if you want to study International Relations & National Security.
 Moscow, Idaho is situated in a calm, serene, countryside area.

 Brigham Young University - Provo is one of the finest schools in the United States for International Relations & National Security.
-Positioned in Provo, Utah, this university is a good choice for learners who blossom in a city atmosphere.
+With more than 20,000 undergraduates, this institution is one of the largest schools in the nation.

 The College of Idaho is a good option for students pursuing an International Relations & National Security degree.
 The neighborhood of Caldwell, Idaho, is great for learners who favor a quiet, suburban place.